Local Base Support

-Are you a Florida State College at Jacksonville student interested in becoming an officer in the United States Army or Navy?
+Are you a Florida State College at Jacksonville student interested in becoming an officer in the United States Army?
 See how we can help.

 Florida State College at Jacksonville students interested in a commission as an officer in the United States Army may enroll in the basic Army ROTC College program at the University of North Florida.
 Students will be enrolled as Military Science Leadership students, college program students, or Army ROTC scholarship students based on the program in which they are accepted.

 Students who successfully complete the basic course are eligible to enter the advanced program at any university that offers Army ROTC.
 Students in the basic course may also be eligible for selection to the Army ROTC scholarship program.